PhysioLabXR/PhysioLabXRDocs/source/PhysioLabXRP300SpellerDemo.rst

 components that is used to evaluate cognitive function, such as attention, working memory , and concentration.
 A peak occurs 300 ms after the expected event happened.

-The Unity Paradigm hosts a six by five board that includes 26 alphabets, from A to Z, as well as 4 instruction characters, including space, backspace, enter and activation.
-This input format adapts our previous publication IndexPen: Two-Finger Text Input with Millimeter-Wave Radar in which also used RenaLabApp for the entire user study.
+The Unity Paradigm hosts a six by five board that includes 26 alphabets, from A to Z, and 10 numbers, from 0 to 9.

-During the training period, the user is instructed to focus on a particular letter(instructed in green), and each roll and column will be flashed 15 times; therefore, there are 15 x 11 samples for each trail.
+During the training period, the user is instructed to focus on a particular letter(instructed in green), and each roll and column will be flashed n times; therefore, there are n x 12 samples for flash block.
 After the training mode, the user can go to the testing mode.
 Similarly, the user will focus on one character during each trail, but without instruction.
 The predicted result will be typed in the text input box.